๐Ÿ’ฐ Trip to Barcelona Cost: 2023 Travel Budget Breakdown

 Amount of Cash by Category for Barcelona Trip

-I kept my cash in my crossbody pouch, but if you want extra protection against pickpocketing, carry a hidden money belt instead.
+I keep my cash in my crossbody bag, but if you want extra protection against pickpocketing, carry it in a hidden money belt instead.

 ๐Ÿ’ต 3.
-Tipping is not expected in Barcelona.
+Tipping is customary in Barcelona.

-• Tipping tour guides is not mandatory.
-For a large tour group size, you can add a $5 tip if you like.
+• Tour โ€“ Tipping tour guides is not mandatory.
+However, if you have a large tour group, you can add a $5 tip.

-• Many restaurants take credit cards and you can add a 10% to 15% tip to the bill by asking the waiter/waitress.
+• Dining out โ€“ You can add a 10% to 15% tip to the bill for great service.

 Barcelona Trip Planner

 To make your travel planning easier, download the trip planner below and use it as a starting point.
-The planner has country-specific travel information as well as an itinerary, packing list, and map with key places pinned.
+The planner has country-specific travel information, an itinerary, a packing list, and a map with key places pinned.

-The trip planner is built on Notion, which is what I use for all my travel planning (I genuinely love this tool).
+The trip planner is built on Notion, which I use for all my travel planning (I genuinely love this tool).
 If you don’t have Notion, creating an account is free.

 Three Notion template screenshots are shown: travel information, itinerary, and map + packing list templates.

-Preview of the Barcelona trip planning template (built on Notion).
+Preview of Barcelona trip planner.

-2 Comments
+4 Comments

-1. Sixto Escobar
+2. Sixto Escobar

 I want to vist in September 2024